Is a vaccine for coronavirus on its way, and what are the challenges?

 The speed at which this has taken place is remarkable.
 Usually, getting a potential vaccine through all stages of development to start human trials takes years.
-However, mRNA-1273 – developed by Moderna Therapeutics – entered clinical trials just 63 days after scientists had deciphered the genetic code of the virus.
+However, mRNA-1273 – developed by Moderna Therapeutics – entered clinical trials just 63 days after scientists had deciphered the genetic code of the virus1.

 Despite this remarkable progress, it is important to remember that treatments and vaccines must be tested in a sufficient number of people to ensure they are safe and effective.
 We expect global health authorities to maintain the high hurdle for safety and efficacy they demand of all approved therapies.
 The reason for this is clear – a vaccine that is not properly tested could cause unexpected side effects and harm people if rolled out too quickly and put even greater pressure on global healthcare resources.
-Therefore, health officials have said they expect a vaccine is still 12 to 18 months away from being approved.
+Therefore, health officials have said they expect a vaccine is still 12 to 18 months away from being approved2.

 How is a vaccine being developed, and who is developing it?